 By the turn of the century about 15 homesteading families called the area home.
-In 1899, Theodore Carlton (Carl or T.C.)
-Schnebly and his wife Sedona Miller Schnebly joined T.C.'s brother, Ellsworth in the Oak Creek Area.
+In 1899 Theodore Carlton, known as Carl or TC, Schnebly and his wife Sedona Miller Schnebly joined TC's brother Ellsworth in the Oak Creek area.

-These names were considered too long by the postmaster, so both were rejected.
-Ellsworth then suggested that Theodore submit the name of his wife, Sedona.
-Theodore did, and on June 26, 1902, the postmaster approved the name for the community.
+The postmaster general considered these names too long and both were rejected.
+Ellsworth Schnebly then suggested that T.C. submit the name of his wife, Sedona.
+On June 26, 1902, the postmaster general approved the name Sedona for the community.

-- Sedona has almost 19 square miles, 51 percent of which is owned by private land owners.
-The rest belongs to Coconino National Forest.
+- Size: 19 square miles, 51 percent privately owned.
+The rest is Coconino National Forest.

 - Highest point 5,600ft at Coffee Pot Rock.
 Lowest point 4,000ft at Oak Creek, Back O' Beyond Rd.